Recent Modeling Advances in Dense Suspension Rheology: Friction, constraints, and a minimal framework for the rheology of dense suspensions

+The connection between jamming and particle properties is summarized in Fig.~\ref{fig_constraints}.
+In this framework, the jamming point $\phi_J^{\{\mu_s,\mu_r\}}$ is extracted by fitting the steady-state viscosity in the lubricated and frictional states to the functional form $\eta_r = (1-\phi/\phi_J^{\{\mu_s,\mu_r\}})^{-\alpha}$, where most studies assume $\alpha \sim 2$~\cite{Guy_2015, Royer_2016, Singh_2018}; however, exponents are also reported to depend on particle properties~\cite{Mari_2014}.

-\paragraph{\textit{Stress-activated constraints and shear thickening}} Stress-dependent activation of constraints naturally leads to shear thickening.
-As shear stress increases beyond $\sigma_0$, constraints are activated, reducing the effective jamming volume fraction $\phi_J^{\{\mu_s,\mu_r\}}$ at a fixed $\phi$.
+\paragraph{\textit{Stress-activated constraints and shear thickening}} The stress-dependent activation of constraints naturally leads to shear thickening.
+As the shear stress increases beyond $\sigma_0$, the constraints are activated, reducing the effective jamming volume fraction $\phi_J^{\{\mu_s,\mu_r\}}$ at a fixed $\phi$.
 The stress-activated constraint picture provides a minimal constitutive framework for shear thickening in dense suspensions.
-In the Wyart--Cates framework~\cite{Wyart_2014}, the fraction of frictional contacts $f(\sigma)$ is the \emph{stress-activated} order parameter.
+In the Wyart--Cates framework~\cite{Wyart_2014}, the fraction of frictional contacts $f(\sigma)$ is a \emph{stress-activated} order parameter.
 Based on this, the effective jamming volume fraction can be expressed as

 where $\phi_J^{(0,0)}$ and $\phi_J^{(\mu_s,\mu_r)}$ are the jamming volume fractions for the unconstrained and constrained states, respectively.

 The common functional form for $f(\sigma)$ is: